CopernicaMarketingSoftware/Documentation/Mailerq/4.0/message-specification.md

 # Message specifications

-MailerQ relies on external RabbitMQ message queues for all its message queueing.
+MailerQ relies on external RabbitMQ message queues for message queueing.
 All incoming and outgoing emails are read from and published to these queues, and all results are published to such queues as well.